EugenefedorovPro/wiktionary_rus/README.rst

 ``wiktionary_rus`` includes:

 *  database *wiki_parsed.pkl* of 422821 items, which goes back to original `russian wiktionary <https://kaikki.org/dictionary/Russian/index.html>`_
-*  attributes wrapped in Dictionary Class to operate with database: word, lowcase, accent, stem, part of speech, meanings, unicode transcription according to `International Phonetic Alphabet <https://en.wikipedia.org/wiki/Help:IPA/Russian>`_, digital representations of word for rhyming
+*  attributes wrapped in Dictionary Class to operate with database: word, lowcase, accent, stem, part of speech, meanings, unicode transcription according to `International Phonetic Alphabet <https://en.wikipedia.org/wiki/Help:IPA/Russian>`_, digital representations of a word for rhyming
-*  stand-alone functions to get unique ipa signs; generating dicts: number_to_ipa, ipa_to_number, to convert IPA string to np.array and to list of integers
+*  stand-alone functions to get unique ipa signs; generating dicts: number_to_ipa, ipa_to_number; to convert IPA string to np.array and to list of integers

 -------------
 Install